1. Who is responsible for your data?

 Depending on the nature of your interaction with us, we may collect the following types of personal information from you: your name, contact details (including postal address, e-mail address, telephone number, etc.), profession or occupation, positions held, forms submitted, to manage our relationship with you.

-We do not collect or store sensitive data.
+We do not collect or store GDPR sensitive data*.
 Common Europe will also never sell or distribute your information to third parties unless you are participating in a joint- or partnered- Common Europe event.

 4. Retention period for your data